Effects of Hurricane Andrew in Florida: Broward County

 High winds from Andrew spread northward into Broward County.
-At the Fort Lauderdale – Hollywood International Airport, wind gusts reached 61 mph, while the Goodyear Blimp Base in Pompano Beach reported gusts of at least 90 mph.
+At Fort Lauderdale–Hollywood International Airport, wind gusts reached 61 mph, while the Goodyear Blimp Base in Pompano Beach reported gusts of at least 90 mph.
 In rural Broward County, a weather station reported sustained winds of 53 mph.
 Rainfall was relatively heavy locally, with two weather stations recording 7.79 and 5.14 in of precipitation.
 Impact in Cooper City, Coral Springs, Davie, Hillsboro Beach, Hollywood, Lauderdale Lakes, Lauderdale-by-the-Sea, Lauderhill, Lazy Lake, Lighthouse Point, Margate, Plantation, and Pompano Beach, was primarily limited to down trees, some of which fell onto roads and power lines.
 In Coconut Creek, the walkway at city hall was deroofed, while two mobile homes were demolished and a single-family home suffered damage from a falling tree.
 About 500 trees were downed in Deerfield Beach.
 Several roofs were inflicted structural impacts during the storm.
 Along the coast, waves damaged an incomplete fishing pier.
 Damage in Deerfield Beach reached about $1 million.

 In Miramar, some trees fell onto mobile homes, damaging their roofs, awnings, and walls.
 Damage to buildings, houses, parks, signs, traffic lights, trees, and parks in Oakland Park totaled approximately $1 million.
 Additionally, the city garage was partially deroofed, while other municipal buildings suffered roof leaks.
 In Pembroke Park, about 260 mobile homes were damaged.
 A clubhouse and an amphitheater were deroofed in Sunrise, while a number of trees were felled.
 Damage in the city reached about $100,000.
 At North Perry Airport, winds blew two small airplanes into each other, while a helicopter flipped into a private aircraft company's operations center.
 The storm left coastal flooding in Hallandale Beach along State Road 858 (Hallandale Beach Boulevard) east of Route 1, and throughout State Road A1A in Fort Lauderdale.
 Several fires ignited during the storm, mostly due to unattended lit candles and downed power lines, burning down at least a dozen residences in the county and resulting in over $250,000 in damage.
 Approximately 410,000 customers lost power, although the vast majority of these outages were restored by the following day.
 Overall, Andrew caused at least $100 million in damage and three fatalities in Broward County.